 - Communication skills are critical in a good seller’s agent, as they will be the liaison between you and the potential buyer or buyer’s agent.
 You will need this during negotiations and for any possible offers made on your home.

 - Market expertise not only helps with pricing your home, it also helps when trying to make your home visible to potential buyers through the MLS, for-sale signs, internet advertising, etc.

 - Recommendations for home improvement or home staging can help get your home sold.
-While this may cost you time and money, an agent who can make these recommendations improve your chances of a faster and higher priced sale.
+While this may cost you time and money, an agent who can make these recommendations improves your chances of a faster and higher-priced sale.

 - A list of references and contacts for contractors, photographers and moving companies is something that every agent should have.

 - Local market data helps determine the price of your home.
 You’ll want an agent who has current market knowledge of your surrounding neighborhood, so that they provide the most accurate and attractive price to home buyers.